Bitrue-exchange/USDT-M-Future-open-api-docs/README.md

 * HTTP 429 return code is used when breaking a request rate limit.
 * HTTP 418 return code is used when an IP has been auto-banned for continuing to send requests after receiving 429 codes.
 * HTTP 5XX return codes are used for internal errors
-* HTTP 504 return code is used when the API successfully sent the message but not get a response within the timeout period.
+* HTTP 504 return code is used when the API successfully sent the message but did not get a response within the timeout period.
 It is important to NOT treat this as a failure operation; the execution status is UNKNOWN and could have been a success.
 * All endpoints can possibly return an ERROR, the error payload is as follows:

 ``` json